DarkSide666/nofrixion-api-client/src-client/docs/Api/PayoutsApi.md

 Rejects the authorisation for a payout.

-If successful the payout will be set to REJECTED_APPROVAL state.
+If successful the payout will be set to REJECTED_APPROVAL state.  <b>Authorization</b>: End user or Merchant token is required.  <b>User permissions required</b>: CanRejectPayouts

 ### Example